PEMFS AND SLEEP

 Many PEMF systems are limited by the time that a treatment cycle runs.
 That is not necessarily a problem when used before bed.
 However, if it is found that the PEMF system chosen only works for a short time, that is, sleep is interrupted within 2 or 3 hours or bedtime, then a system that can run all night long may be needed.
 Or, the treatment can be repeated again during the night.
 For this purpose I would tend to use the highest intensity available, unless extra sensitive, to more quickly recapture the desired sleep inducing brainwave frequencies.

 It’s also possible that a magnetic system may be necessary that allows the selection of different frequencies.
-In the past, various sound light systems were developed that did ramping up or down of different frequencies, trying to emulate the brain’s own natural rhythms.
+In the past, various sound light systems were developed that did ramping up or down of different frequencies.
+They tried to emulate the brain’s own natural rhythms.
 Some people may find ramping a preferred approach.
 However, I have found that presenting the brain with a single frequency or narrow band of frequencies (that is low enough and strong enough to adequately entrain brain frequencies) will cause enough areas of the brain to fire at the entraining frequencies, to help to restore or induce sleep.
 Since different areas of the brain are firing at various frequencies, even in sleep, the extent to which the brainwave frequencies are entrained or whose attention is “grabbed” by a specific chosen PEMF stimulation frequency, is the extent to which the depth and duration of sleep will be affected.